digital-work-lab/paper-template/CONTRIBUTING.md

 ```

 To ensure compatibility with pandoc word and latex conversion, figures should be included as jpg/png.
-For the final versions, PDFs/EMFs should be included for Latex/Word respectively.
+For the final versions, vector graphics (PDF, EMF) should be included for Latex/Word respectively.

-Describe newline best-practice
+Formulas can be included as follows:

 $$ P_i(x) = \sum_i a_i x^i $$ {#eq:eqn1}